Vini-cods/Vini-cods/README.md

 ###

 💭 I'm 17 years old and I'm currently studying Software Development at SENAI.
 Technology and programming have always caught my attention, and now I'm focused on becoming a Software Engineer while exploring the latest trends in the world of technology.

 💻 Systems Development Student at SENAI

 🎯 Aspiring Software Engineer

-    📚 Learning and improving JavaScript, Node.js, Python and more!
+📚 Learning and improving JavaScript, Mysql, PHP, Python and React!

 🚀 Exploring technologies, UX/UI Design, and innovative solutions

 🗃️ Team player, problem solver, and always eager to learn

 🎶 Music and gaming enthusiast, always seeking inspiration through creativity

 ##